aciccarello/ciccarello.me/posts/trips/2022-washington.md

 slug: 'washington'
 tags:
   - Washington
-image: /assets/img/2022-washington-lake-crescent-paddle-boarding.jpg
+image: /assets/img/2022-washington-seattle-from-ferry.jpg
-image_alt: Woman paddleboarding on a lake surrounded by steep forested hillsides.
+image_alt: Seattle city skyline as seen from a ferry deck on a cloudy day
 ---

 Our third trip to Washington for a family wedding and to explore Olympic National Park.